caltechlibrary/cait/CAITJS-README.md

 # caitjs

 _caitjs_ is a command line JavaScript runner for working with the ArchivesSpace API.
 _caitjs_ exposes some of the exported API calls implemented int the cait Golang package to JavaScript.
 This makes it easy to implement ad-hoc scripts to process data, as well as import/export content.

+## ArchivesSpace API object and methods

 + api is the object that holds the *cait api* methods
 + api.login(), logs into the ArchivesSpace API based on the current environment variables